 Mum and I were so privileged to have met up with the beautiful Rachel Wesley from the Otago Museum to look at a small range of poi when we first started out.
 This experience has helped us decide on a unique design for our taura (cords) and hukahuka (tassels).
 It has also helped me to encourage people to buy the right size taura (cord), as I feel it is really important that we use our poi as they were created to be used.
 The sound the upoko (head) makes depends on the weight and covering.
 It is important to know how to get the right sound and create a rhythm, not just to simply spin a poi.
 I am passionate about reteaching the art of poi, as originally as I can.

 For the last few years, Mum and I have been completely in love with watching 'Call the Midwife' every Friday night.
 My absolute favourite character has to be Reggie.
-I have never personally known anyone with Down Syndrome, until this year when my little brother was born.
+I have never personally known anyone with Down Syndrome, until January 2019 when my little brother was born.
 The day he arrived, Mum knew she was booked in for a C-section early in the morning, but I really wanted to attend a pōwhiri with my classmates in Murihiku (Invercargill).
 I begged her to let me go, and assured her I would come straight to the hospital as soon as we returned to Ōtepoti.